ampproject/amp.dev/content/docs/tutorials/converting/resolving-errors.md

 <amp-img src="mountains.jpg" width="266" height="150"></amp-img>
 ```

 Refresh the page and check the validator; you should no longer see any errors!

-However, the image doesn’t look so great because it is awkwardly positioned on the page.
-It would be great if we could scale the image to *responsively* stretch and fit the page no matter the screen size.
+You now have a valid AMP document, but the image doesn’t look so great because it is awkwardly positioned on the page.
+By default when you specify the height and width for an `amp-img` AMP will fix the dimensions to what you specify--but wouldn't it be great if AMP would scale the image to *responsively* stretch and fit the page no matter the screen size?

 {{ image('/static/img/docs/tutorials/tut-convert-html-not-responsive.png', 412, 660, align='center third', caption="Our image isn't responsive.") }}

-Surprisingly, defining the width and height does not restrict the element to an entirely fixed size.
-The AMP layout system can position and scale the element in a variety of ways by knowing its aspect ratio.
+Fortunately AMP can figure out the aspect ratio of elements from the width & height you specify.
+This allows the AMP layout system to position and scale the element in a variety of ways.
 The `layout` attribute informs AMP of how you want the element positioned and scaled.

 Let's **set** the layout attribute to `responsive` so that our image scales and resizes: